Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 ### DNS exfiltration & Encrypted extracted file decryption
 <p align="justify">The final step of the compromission is the data efiltration.
 Looking at records of dns entries, data exfiltrated was very likely extracted over DNS.
 The extraction was made using yinxuqab.ru domain with respect to following format</p>
 <p align="center"> data_type - ID - hex_data .
 Domain</p>

 <p aling="center"><img src="./Screenshots/DNSexfiltration.png"></p>
-<p aling="justify">It seems there is only one file encrypted using symmetric cipher and extracted using 4 DNS records</p>
+<p aling="justify">It seems there is only one file encrypted using symmetric cipher and extracted using 4 DNS records.
+This key used is exfiltrated as well.
+Using regex with tshark it's possible to extract hex data and perform decryption </p>

 ````bash
 tshark -r chall.pcap -Y "dns && ip.src == 192.168.57.200 && dns.qry.name" -T fields -e dns.qry.name | uniq